 If there is suspicious activity identified.
-Yes - must contain the Business required? items listed in the Code. ensure that the items listed in the Code.
-There is a template of the customer qualifies as There is an acting on El certificate and terms of an acceptable behalf of terms of business at Appendix E applicant. business template at of this Handbook.
-There is an acceptable Appendix G of this applicant certificate Handbook. template at Appendix F of this Handbook.
-Testing of their CDD procedures required?
+Business required?
+Yes - must contain the items listed in the Code.
+There is a template of the El certificate and terms of business at Appendix E of this Handbook. ensurethatthecustomerqualifiesasanacceptable items listed in the Code.
+There is an acting on behalf of terms of business template at Appendix G of this Testing of their CDD procedures required?
 Yes No Yes